Let’s Talk 800-528-4058

 • Dynamics: deals with forces acting on bodies when they are in motion or undergo acceleration.
 Dynamics can be further classified as kinetics and kinematics.

-Mechanics is a vast area that OEM design engineers should have a good grasp of.
+Mechanics is a vast area within OEM engineering that design engineers should have a good grasp of.

 • Structure